dwilbourne/pvcStruct/docs/source/index.rst

 The pvcStruct package provides generic data structures:

-* Lists (ordered and unordered)
+* Collections (ordered and unordered)
-* Tree (leaves ordered or unordered)
+* Trees (leaves ordered or unordered)
-* Range, which allows you to specify discontiguous ranges of elements.
-It was inspired by the Print dialog box where you can specify page numbers to print, e.g. something like this: 1, 3, 5-9, 12-16.
+* Range, which is a simple structure containing a min and a max and which allows you to test a value to see if the value falls within the range.
+Combine this structure into a collection and you can produce a series of possibly discontiguous ranges and easily determine whether a value falls within the ranges.

 Design Points
 #############

-* Lists and Trees are used in a wide variety of use cases.
-These structures provide the basic mechanics of list and tree creation, list element and tree node creation, movement through and manipulation of these structures.
+* Collections and Trees have a wide variety of use cases.
+These objects provide the basic mechanics of creation and navigation through the structures.

 * No dependencies outside of a few supporting pvc libraries (interfaces, err)